woodcox/11up/README.md

 # [11up](https://woodcock3.github.io/11up/)

-11up is a starter repo to test out how I could build websites fast using [Eleventy](https://www.11ty.dev), [Tailwind CSS](https://tailwindcss.com), and [Alpine.js](https://alpinejs.dev).
-[ESbuild](https://esbuild.github.io/) is also used as a JS pipeline.
-I might make use of the css plugins for the ESbuild pipeline in the future as this repo by [arslanakram](https://github.com/arslanakram/custom-esbuild-with-scss-purgecss-and-liveserver) has an interesting setup.
+11up is a starter repo to test out how I could build websites fast using [Eleventy](https://www.11ty.dev), [Tailwind CSS](https://tailwindcss.com), and [Alpinejs](https://alpinejs.dev).
+[ESbuild](https://esbuild.github.io/) is also used as a JS build pipeline.
+I might make use of the css plugins for ESbuild in the future as this repo by [arslanakram](https://github.com/arslanakram/custom-esbuild-with-scss-purgecss-and-liveserver) has an interesting setup.

 I am hoping I can transfer my jekyll projects to the TEAstack + ESbuild.